Blue Ice Pictures is an independent film and television production company based in Toronto with an office in Cape Town.

-Daniel is president of Blue Ice Canada and was legal counsel at Telefilm Canada for five years.
-He then joined and eventually became a partner at Rhombus Media where he produced the television series Slings and Arrows and several acclaimed feature films including The Red Violin and Last Night.
+Daniel is president of Blue Ice Canada.
+He began his career as a legal counsel at Telefilm and then joined and eventually became a partner at Rhombus Media where he produced the television series Slings and Arrows and several acclaimed feature films including The Red Violin and Last Night.

-In January 2004, Daniel left Rhombus to create his own production company, Foundry Films – behind award-winning films including Away from Her, Manufactured Landscapes, and Cairo Time.
+In January 2004, Daniel left Rhombus to create his own production company, Foundry Films – behind Academy Award-nominated Away from Her, Manufactured Landscapes, Cairo Time, and numerous television series.
 Now at Blue Ice Pictures, he stands as one of the premier producers in Canada – attracting top writers and directors from around the world.